IPS / International Player Services Leadership Advisor File · bryant-johnson

 Cultural Delegation to South Africa South Africa

-CH · II 2021
+CH · IX 2021

 His international work began in 2021 after joining a cultural delegation to South Africa organised by the New Orleans-based Batiste family, which includes Grammy Award-winning artist Jon Batiste.
 During that trip, he met leaders connected to NBA Africa, Basketball Without Borders, and the Basketball Africa League, including Amadou Gallo Fall.